A multi-sector core portfolio seeking a precise balance between income and ballast across market cycles

 Targeting precision and diversification

-The BNY Mellon Core Plus Fund draws upon Insight Investment’s decades-long experience in areas of fixed income and risk management solutions.
-Their team of over 100 fixed-income professionals seek alpha generating ideas, with many dedicated to the ‘inefficient’ parts of the core fixed-income universe, such as high yield, loans, secured finance and Emerging Markets.
-As of 6/30/19, Insight has $844.4 billion in assets under management and is based in New York, London, Frankfurt, Tokyo and Sydney.1
+BNY Mellon Core Plus Fund draws upon Insight Investment’s decades-long experience in areas of fixed income and risk management solutions.
+Their team of over 100 fixed-income professionals seek alpha generating ideas, with many dedicated to the ‘inefficient’ parts of the core fixed-income universe, such as high yield, loans, secured finance and emerging markets.
+As of 9/30/19, Insight has $878.8 billion in assets under management and is based in New York, London, Frankfurt, Tokyo and Sydney.1

 If the fourth quarter of 2018 is any indicator, a choppier market environment may be the norm.